The weirdest part

 A little later, Harold quietly fell asleep and forgot to wake up.
 Old age presumably...

-When the lad's fever dropped, the doctor declared, smiling, that he had passed the worst of it.
+the doctor declared, smiling, that he had passed the worst of

 Close by, and yet so far away, three indistinct shadows were watching...